-- Relative to the directory that the main script is in - Relative to any parent module directory - Relative to the script directory specified in the OA_ADMIN directory.
-By default this will be \$OA_ADMIN/this_library/scripts but this can be changed with the script_directory preference in the OA_ADMIN oa_pref file - Relative to the script directory specified in the OA_INSTALL directory.
-By default this will be \$OA_INSTALL/this_library/scripts but this can be changed with the script_directory preference in the OA_INSTALL oa_pref file - Relative to the script directory specified in the HOME directory.
-By default this will be \$HOME/this_library/scripts but this can be changed with the script_directory preference in the HOME oa_pref file - Relative to the current directory - Relative to any script_directory preference specified in a preference file given by a -pref=xxxx command line option.
+- 1. Relative to the directory that the main script is in. - 2.
+Relative to any parent module directory. - 3.
+Relative to any script_directory preference specified in a preference file given by a -pref=xxxx command line option. - 4.
+Relative to any script_directory preference specified in a preference file in the current directory. - 5.
+Relative to the script directory specified in the HOME directory.
+By default this will be \$HOME/primer_library/scripts but this can be changed with the script_directory preference in the HOME oa_pref file. - 6.
+Relative to the script directory specified in the OA_INSTALL directory.
+By default this will be \$OA_INSTALL/primer_library/scripts but this can be changed with the script_directory preference in the OA_INSTALL oa_pref file. - 7.
+Relative to the script directory specified in the OA_ADMIN directory.
+By default this will be \$OA_ADMIN/primer_library/scripts but this can be changed with the script_directory preference in the OA_ADMIN oa_pref file. - 8.
+Relative to any module_directory preference specified in a preference file given by a -pref=xxxx command line option (unset by default). - 9.
+Relative to any module_directory preference specified in a preference file in the current directory (unset by default). - 10.
+Relative to any module_directory preference specified in the HOME oa_pref file (unset by default).